Viktor Troicki: Personal life

+Ancestry

+Viktor's great-grandfather: Sergey Viktorovich Troitskiy, an Orthodox canon theologian.

+Troicki's paternal grandfather, Mikhail Sergeevich Troitskiy (Mihajlo Sergejevič Troicki)—then a young military cadet in the Russian Imperial Army who later became a structural engineer and bridge specialist—had emigrated in 1917 from Tver to the Kingdom of Serbia, along with other White émigrés, fleeing the Russian Revolution.
+He eventually settled in Novi Sad where he met and married another Russian White émigré, Irina, from Rostov-on-Don, Viktor's grandmother.

+His paternal great-grandfather was Sergey Viktorovich Troitskiy (1878–1972), a Russian and Serbian Orthodox canon theologian and church historian, university professor, author of several works on Orthodox Canon law, Doctor of Canon law (1961) and Dean at the University of Law in Subotica, who counted Russian Patriarch Alexy I of Moscow and General Pyotr Wrangel among his lifelong friends, starting from their studying days.
+Born into a priest's family, he graduated from the St. Petersburg Archaeological Institute in 1900 and earned a PhD in theology from the St. Petersburg Theological Academy in 1901.
+He went on to teach at the Alexander Nevsky Theological School and obtained a master's degree in Canon Law in 1913.
+In 1920, he emigrated to the Kingdom of Serbs, Croats, and Slovenes to join his family, who had already settled there.

+Marriage and relationships

 In May 2008, 22-year-old Troicki began dating model Sunčica Travica, one year his senior, having met her in Paris while competing at Roland Garros.
 The relationship featured several breakups followed by reconciliation before ending for good during summer 2013 in the wake of his doping ban.

 During early 2014, while suspended from playing tennis, Troicki commenced a relationship with model Sofija Milošević.
 The couple broke up less than a year later in January 2015.

 Troicki began dating model Aleksandra Đorđević in April 2015.
 With Đorđević in early stage of pregnancy, the two married on 27 November 2016 in a Serbian Orthodox ceremony at the St. Alexander Nevsky Church in Belgrade.
 The church ceremony was followed by a reception at the Crowne Plaza Belgrade hotel.
 Their first child, daughter Irina, was born in June 2017.
 In August 2020, the couple had another daughter, Darija.